George Howard, 9th Earl of Carlisle: Marriage and issue

-Lord Carlisle died at Brackland, Hindhead, Surrey, in April 1911, aged 67.
-His eldest son Charles succeeded in the earldom.
+Lord Carlisle died in Brackland, Hindhead, Surrey, in April 1911, aged 67.
+His eldest son, Charles, succeeded in the earldom.
 The Countess of Carlisle died on 12 August 1921, aged 76, at her home in Kensington Palace Gardens.
 Their ashes are interred at Lanercost Priory.

 Descendants

+His son Geoffrey was the father of Dame Christian Howard and George Howard, Baron Howard of Henderskelfe.

-Through his daughter Lady Dorothy, Carlisle was a grandfather of Michael Francis Eden, 7th Baron Henley (born 1914), Barbara Dorothy Eden, Griselda Rosalind Eden (born 1917), Nancy Clare Eden (born 1918), and Roger Quentin Eden (born 1922).
+Through his daughter Lady Dorothy, Carlisle was a grandfather of Michael Francis Eden, 7th Baron Henley (1914–1977).

-His daughter Cecilia was the mother of Wilfrid Roberts (1900–1991), who had four daughters.
+His daughter Lady Cecilia was the mother of politician Wilfrid Roberts (1900–1991), who had four daughters.